 Students are responsible for material covered in the lectures as well as the assigned chapters/sections in the text.
+The midterm exam is scheduled outside of regular class time.

 Students are REQUIRED TO COMPLETE ALL COMPONENTS of this course.
 There are no exceptions to this.
 Extra assignments to improve grades will NOT be allowed.